Astonishing range of Château Mouton Rothschild from 1955-2008

 A serious private collector in the UK has consigned a tremendous array of wines including six vintages of Château d'Yquem in half bottles – a case of the 2001 vintage is estimated at £1,600-1,900 – and over 20 lots of German wine from leading estates including 12 half bottles of Oberhäuser Brücke Riesling Eiswein 2003 estimated at £1,600-2,000.
 The collection also boasts four vintages of Huet's Vouvray Cuvée Constance with a case of the 1989 carrying an estimate of £1,300-1,500.

-The centerpiece of the sale is formed of a wonderful collection from a purpose built cellar in Austria.
+The centrepiece of the sale is formed of a wonderful collection from a purpose built cellar in Austria.
 The collector assembled an astonishing range of 30 vintages of Château Mouton Rothschild from 1955-2008 all of which appear in the sale – a case of the 2005 vintage, for example, is priced at £3,200-4,000.

 From a Belgian cellar comes a wonderful array of Italian wines from top producers such as Gaja, Bruno Giacosa, La Spinetta, Romano dal Forno, Case Basse and Sassicaia.
 A case of Brunello di Montalcino Riserva 1991 from Case Basse is estimated at £1,700 – 2,000.